DevankU/ResumeInsight-AI/README.md

-# Project Title
+# ResumeInsight AI
-The Resume Summarizer is a Python-based command-line interface tool that processes resumes in various formats (PDF, DOC, and image) and generates a summary using the Perplexity API.
+ResumeInsight AI is a Python-based command-line interface tool that processes resumes in various formats (PDF, DOC, and image) and generates a summary using the Perplexity API.
 The Perplexity API leverages Llama2 for summarization and provides suggestions to recruiters, aiding in effective candidate selection.
 ## Installation

 1) clone this repo